-Significant pressures preventing the environmental quality standard from being met: In the Swedish part of the North Sea (not The Sound), fishing with bottom trawl is the most significant source of physical disturbance to the seabed.
+Significant pressures affecting the meeting of the environmental quality standards: In the Swedish part of the North Sea (not The Sound), fishing with bottom trawl is the most significant source of physical disturbance to the seabed.
 In the Swedish part of the Baltic Sea, fishing with bottom trawls is less common and activities leading to physical disturbance are less widespread.
 Offshore, marine-based energy generation and infrastructure are considered to be the activities causing physical loss of the seabed, especially on sandbanks.
 Physical loss occurs locally offshore but to an extremely small extent, mainly under the footprint of the concrete foundations of wind turbines.
 Overall, current legislation and measures are expected to deal with the most significant activities linked to physical disturbance and physical loss offshore.